kuku9-net/teiho/content/_index.en.md

 If the new order failed to form, the world will continue to move toward a complete order that does not allow even the slightest chaos.
 As the structure stabilizes, those who are no longer needed will in turn be cut off.
 In such a world, if one resists embedding the self in the structure, they will be cut down.

+To avoid this collapse, let's work together to come up with a "new society".
+If you have any kind of experience, ability, curiosity, or anything else you would like to leave behind for the next order, please feel free to contact us.

 ## Contact
 If you have any comments, criticisms, or concerns, please contact us below.